Willie Limond

-Willie Limond (born 2 February 1979) is a Scottish professional boxer.
+Willie Limond (2 February 1979 – 15 April 2024) was a Scottish professional boxer and footballer.
 He held the EBU European Union super featherweight title in 2004, the Commonwealth lightweight title from 2006 to 2007, the Commonwealth super lightweight title from 2013 to 2014, and the British super lightweight title in 2014.

 Early career

+Limond started out as a footballer, making five league appearances for Albion Rovers in the 1998–99 season.

-Willie Limond's professional career began in 1999 with a win over journeyman Lenny Hodgkins, before proceeding to beat a number of superfeatherweights, including a notable win over future WBU featherweight champion and IBO world title challenger, Choi Tseveenpurev.
+Limond's professional boxing career began in 1999 with a win over journeyman Lenny Hodgkins.
+He then beat a number of superfeatherweight boxers, including a notable win over future WBU featherweight champion and IBO world title challenger, Choi Tseveenpurev.

-This led to a showdown with fellow Scotsman "Amazing" Alex Arthur for the British Superfeatherweight title on 12 December 2003 at the Braehad Arena, Glasgow.
-Both men went into the fight undefeated, and the bout was thought to be the biggest all-Scottish bout for the British title in some 30 years.
-Unfortunately Limond's hopes of becoming British champ were shattered as future-WBO World champ Alex Arthur was too much for him and he was defeated by TKO in the 8th round.
-There were rumours of a rematch following the bout, but it never happened.
+This led to a showdown with fellow Scotsman Alex Arthur for the British Superfeatherweight title on 12 December 2003 at the Braehad Arena, Glasgow.
+Both men were undefeated, and the bout was thought to be the biggest all-Scottish bout for the British title in some 30 years.
+Limond was defeated by TKO in the 8th round.
+There were rumours of a rematch following, but it never happened.

 EBU-EU Superfeatherweight title

 Following his loss to Alex Arthur, Limond went on to pick up a few more wins before earning himself a shot at European Boxing Union Superfeatherweight title.
 He fought the French champion Youssouf Djibaba on 19 June 2004, at the Braehead Arena, the same venue where he had a lost to Alex Arthur almost a year earlier.
 Limond won the vacant belt via unanimous decision.

-After a series of victories over journeyman and a successful defense of his newly won crown against Spain's Alberto Lopez, in subsequent bouts Limond moved on from the EU title.
+After a series of victories over journeyman and a successful defence of his newly won crown against Spain's Alberto López, in subsequent bouts Limond moved on from the EU title.
 Looking to ascend further up the rankings, Limond went on to win the Celtic Superfeatherweight title against recent Commonwealth title challenger, Kevin O'Hara.

 Commonwealth Lightweight title

-After his Celtic title win, followed by an easy victory over Jus Walley, Limond stepped up to lightweight and took on Ghana's Joshua Allotey for the vacant Commonwealth title.
+After his Celtic title win, followed by an easy victory over Jus Wallie, Limond stepped up to lightweight and took on Ghana's Joshua Allotey for the vacant Commonwealth title.
 On 4 November 2006 at the Kelvin Hall, Glasgow, Limond won the title via unanimous decision.

-Limond lost the title in his first defense, to rising prospect Amir Khan in the 8th round on 14 July 2007.
-He had knocked Khan down earlier in the fight but ultimately failed to defeat the 2004 Olympic Silver medallist Khan.
+Limond lost the title in his first defence, to rising prospect Amir Khan on 14 July 2007.
+He had knocked Khan down in the sixth round but ultimately failed to defeat the 2004 Olympic Silver medallist Khan, and was retired by his own corner at the end of the eighth.
 The loss was not without controversy, as some spectators thought that Khan had been given a long count after Limond had sent him to the canvas.